bacalhau-project/bacalhau/docs/docs/getting-started/architecture.md

 ### Job preparation

-One can define and create jobs in the Bacalhau network, leveraging job types introduced in v1.2 for enhanced orchestration and scheduling.
-There are a bunch of different provided [Job Types].
-Every job may need different variables, resource requirements and data details.
-Check the [Job Specification] for information on job and server-generated parameters and [task execution specifics].
+You can create jobs in the Bacalhau network using various [job types] introduced in version 1.2.
+Each job may need specific variables, resource requirements and data details that are described in the [Job Specification].

 <details>
   <summary>Advanced job preparation</summary>